SoFFT: Spatial Fourier Transform for Modeling Continuum Soft Robots: Introduction

 To reduce the number of \ac{DoFs} for simulation and control, various spatial discretization techniques have been proposed \cite{armanini2023soft}.
 The principal approaches in the literature typically divide the backbone into segments, assuming each segment forms a specific curve (e.g., circumference \cite{webster2010design}, helix \cite{grazioso2019geometrically}).
 Mathematically, this is equivalent to reconstructing a signal in space from a finite set of samples by fitting with a specific set of functional bases \cite{renda2020geometric, boyer2020dynamics}, such as polynomials \cite{della2019control}.

 In this work, we take this concept further by treating the backbone as a spatial signal and applying the \ac{FT} \cite{bracewell2007fourier}.
 This approach provides a compact representation of the robot's deformation and unifies existing modeling strategies within the \ac{CRT} framework.

+Rather than simplifying the original \ac{CRT} \acp{PDE}, our framework provides a reinterpretation of these PDEs in terms of their spatial frequency content.

 Additionally, it offers a theoretical foundation for heuristic techniques, such as determining the minimum required number of segments.
 Furthermore, the \ac{FT} offers a new experimental methodology for selecting optimal modeling methods based on data, balancing accuracy, and computational efficiency.
 Finally, we validated the proposed data-driven approach through numerical simulations and real-world experiments.

 The paper is organized as follows.
 In Sec. \ref{sec:background}, we discuss the preliminaries, including a brief description of \ac{CRT} (Sec. \ref{background:cosserat_rod_theory}) and the current state of the art in modeling \acp{CSR} (Sec. \ref{background:soa}).
 In Secs. \ref{sec:spatial_ft} and \ref{sec:space_time_ft}, we apply the \ac{FT} to the \acp{CSR}.
 Furthermore, we propose a data-driven methodology in Sec. \ref{sec:spectrum_extraction}.
 Sections \ref{sec:numerical_validation} and \ref{sec:experimental_validation} validate the approach using both simulated and real-world \acp{CSR}.
 Finally, Sec. \ref{sec:conclusions} summarizes the contributions and results of this work.